What is LEOSA?

 You have four options:

-- Select a date from our website schedule to obtain your LEOSA certification through the WSCJTC using our instructors.
+- Select a date from our website schedule to obtain your LEOSA certification through the WSCJTC using our certified instructors.
+You are not required to obtain your LEOSA through the WSCJTC, it is optional.

-- Contact the agency you retired from and inquire if they do LEOSA certifications.
+- Contact the agency you retired from and ask if they do LEOSA certifications.
 They will issue the documentation showing you are LEOSA certified.

-- Select a certified instructor from our Instructor Directory June 2016.pdf and have them administer the handgun qualification (cost may vary).
+- Select a certified instructor from our Instructor Directory August 3 2017.pdf and have them administer the handgun qualification (cost may vary).
 If you choose an instructor not on this list or one who does not have a current handgun instructor Level I or II certification through the WSCJTC your application will not be processed.

-If you choose to have your LEOSA certification done through the WSCJTC, you need to send in a LEOSA Application.pdf and the required fee, a copy of your retired agency ID or credential and a passport style photo for the ID card.
-Select the date from our schedule that you would like to come to our facility range to qualify. **You must prepay for your LEOSA qualification, we will no longer accept fees when you show up to qualify.**
+If you choose to have your LEOSA certification done through the WSCJTC, you need to send in a LEOSA Application (available below) and the required fee, a copy of your retired agency ID or credential and a passport style photo for the ID card.
+Select the date from our range schedule that you would like to come to our facility range to qualify. **You must prepay for your LEOSA qualification, we no longer accept fees when you show up to qualify.

 Our currently scheduled WSCJTC Range dates and the occasional off-campus range qualifications, if available; are listed on our Firearms LEOSA Concealed Carry Qualification, Course #5035 page.

 Once you pass the qualification you will be issued a basic LEOSA certificate until your ID card is mailed to you.
 The card is valid for one year.
 To renew it you are required to send in a new application and fee payable before you come to qualify.